shub1905/mininet-wifi/examples/README.md

 This example demonstrates monitoring output from multiple hosts using the `node.popen()` interface (which returns `Popen` objects) and `pmonitor()`.

+#### Sample_topography.py

+This example shows how to create a simple real-world like network using docker containers (based on existing images) to it.
+It spawn the following topology. [[https://drive.google.com/file/d/0B7YY8qfxx8ivR3BmbTNFRnlMdHc/view?usp=sharing|alt=octocat]]

 #### scratchnet.py, scratchnetuser.py:

 These two examples demonstrate how to create a network by using the lowest-